-Do I need an excuse?
-Well, it’s not like that I need an excuse to make a curry.
+Well, it’s not that I need an excuse to make a curry.
 But this one is my family’s favorite.
-Abhishek and Adoria go gaga over this egg curry.
+Husband and Little A go gaga over this egg curry.
 I always keep hard boiled eggs in my fridge, so it is also convenient to cook.

 Me: “What do you want for dinner?
 Any specific choices?”

-Abhishek: “Do we have eggs?”
+Husband: “Do we have eggs?”

-Abhishek: “Could you make some egg curry, coz I am really craving for it”.
+Husband: “Could you make some egg curry, coz I am really craving for it”.

 I: Yes, of course.
 But one question, though, are you hungry or you are craving for egg curry?"

-Abhishek: “Let’s take it as a craving!
+Husband: “Let’s take it as a craving!
 Don’t put so much effort I just want some simple egg curry and that would make my day.” 😉

-Eggs are must: And I know that conversation can happen any day, so I always keep some hard boiled eggs in my fridge.
+And I know that conversation can happen any day, so I always keep some hard boiled eggs in my fridge.

 So the point is when my family is really hungry and wants something quick, tasty, and spicy Indian food, I always go for this egg curry.
 I quickly serve this with some steamed rice.
-So egg curry can happen anytime of the day at my home! 😉
+So egg curry can happen any time of the day at my home! 😉

-One interesting thing — one of my Finnish friends’ daughter who’s the same age as Adoria, loves spicy hot food.
+One interesting thing — one of my friends’ daughter who’s the same age as Little A, loves spicy hot food.
 Whenever she comes to my place she eats everything spicy made for elders, but Little A doesn’t.